-MCS Measures Observer Notes Reference Regulation of transshipment- Transshipment is unloading of fish on board a vessel to a fish carrier or another fishing vessel either at sea or in port CMM 2009-06 sets out the rules for all transshipment in the Convention Area including catches transshipped outside the Convention Area.
-Transshipment by purse seine vessels outside of port is prohibited, except for certain granted exemptions (see para 25) or for reasons of force majeure (see paras 23 and 24) All transshipment by purse seine on the high seas is prohibited.
-Transshipment with vessels not on WCPFC Record is prohibited (unless authorized by a decision of the Commission) CMM 2009-06 Commission) Non-purse seine vessels (longline, pole and line, troll) may transship in national waters in accordance with domestic laws.
-CCMs may authorize non-purse seine vessels to transship on the high seas under limited circumstances, and with prior notification and reporting required 100% observer monitoring required where transshipment at sea is allowed, generally on the carrier vessel (para 13) Observers allocated to carry out duties on carriers wishing to transship on the high seas must note the obligations under this CMM, especially paras 13 - 15.
-Observers are asked to report all transshipment events in accordance with the minimum data fields and on the Commission transhipment forms.
-Observers must monitor implementation of the CMM and that quantities transshipped are consistent with quantities declared by the operator of the vessel
+MCS Measures Observer Notes Reference Regulation of transshipment Transshipment is unloading of fish on board a vessel to a fish carrier or another fishing vessel either at sea or in port Transshipment in the Convention Area.
+Transshipment by purse sein outside of port is prohibited, certain granted exemptions (see 25) or for reasons of force may paras 23 and 24) All transshipment with not on WCPFC Record is (unless authorized by a decise Commission) Non-purse seine vessels pole and line, troll) may transtional waters in accordadomestic laws.
+CCMs may non-purse seine vessels to transtonal waters in accordadomestic laws.
+CCMs may non-purse seine vessels to transting the high seas under circumstances, and with notification and reporting requipation of the carrier vessel all transshipment at sea is generally on the carrier vessel observers allocated to carry on carriers wishing to transship seas must note the cunder this CMM, especially posservers are asked all transshipment events in a with the minimum data fields a Commission transhipment observers must monitor imple of the CMM and that transshipped are consist quantities declared by the other vessel ntion Area ed outside ne vessels except for see para jeure (see ipment by seas is th vessels prohibited ion of the a (longline, ansship in ance with authorize ansship on limited the prior ired required seallowed, (para 13) out duties nip on the obligations aras 13 - to report ccordance and on the forms.
+Ementation quantities ent with